Skip to main content

 Another way to prevent immobility while using devices is to accept phone calls while walking to prevent incorrect posture.

-Using audiobooks or talking to loved ones through phone may also help prevent tech neck because prolonged texting and scrolling on the phone can contribute to neck pain and other musculoskeletal issues.
+Using audiobooks or talking to loved ones through the phone may also help; this may help prevent tech neck because prolonged texting and scrolling on the phone can contribute to neck pain and other musculoskeletal issues.

 A study also recommends doing the 20-20-20 rule which means a person should have a 20-second break every 20 minutes and center the eyes on something at least 20 feet away to battle tech neck.